fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Compatibility with plugin Klaviyo.
-Prevent fatal error at checkout with newer versions where SMS compliance callback names changed.
+Prevent fatal error at checkout.
-* Fixed: Compatibility with plugin Klaviyo.
-Show SMS consent value as `Yes` / `No` in the checkout step review text instead of raw checkbox values.

 = 4.2.3 - 2026-05-25 =

 * Bump tested up to WordPress 7.0 and WooCommerce 10.8.0